bhavanki/doppio/README.md

 * Doppio does not check if a client redirect response is well-formed in terms of response headers.
 * Client redirect responses with document are not supported, because Gemini does not permit response bodies in redirects.
 * Status codes 20 and 30 are used as defaults for successful responses and redirects, instead of (HTTP) 200 and 302.
 The "bad request" status code is 59 instead of (HTTP) 400.

+Text output from CGI scripts is subject to line ending conversion if the `forceCanonicalText` server property is set to `true`.

 ## Secure Directories